KokeCacao/deep_vocab/README.md

 ## Features

-Deep Vocab is a mobile app that uses Machine Learning algorithm to actively push vocabularies that you about to forget, so that you can efficiently memorize them in your fragmented time.
+Deep Vocab is a mobile app that uses Machine Learning algorithms to actively push vocabulary that you are about to forget so that you can efficiently memorize them in your fragmented time.

 <p align="center">
   <img src="https://github.kokecacao.me/chenhanke.me/assets/images/deep_vocab_01.png" height="400">